Freedom of the press in Laos: Internet

 The Lao National Internet Committee under the office of the Prime Minister administers the internet system.
 Under government control, critical content of government and policies can be blocked.
 All internet service providers must submit quarterly reports and provide article links to the government to facilitate monitoring.
 People and internet service providers who violate controls will be punished, and online criticism of the government and the Communist Party is prohibited.

 The government does not block major foreign news sources and it is unable to control blogging or the establishment of new websites.

-International Media in Laos
+International media in Laos

 Though international news from foreign news sources have limited exposure in Laos, foreign publications are difficult to find outside its capital, Vientiane.
 Newsweek, The Economist, Time and the Bangkok Post are available in Vientiane minimarkets.

 In 2011, the Vietnamese Nhân Dân (The People) and the Chinese Xinhua News Agency were allowed to open bureaus in Vientiane.

-Journalists Safety in Laos
+Journalist safety in Laos

 The indicative relationship between media and government protects journalists to some extent, since media needs approval before publication and their news sources are mostly government.

 Now there are three known journalists imprisoned in Laos due to violations of the media law.